westonrobot/robotics101/lab_sessions/lab3/lab.md

 2. After creation, we need to get all team members within the same organisation
    1. From the organisation's homepage, select the "People tab".
    2. Once there, use the "invite member" button to invite each member of your team into your Github organisation as members.
+   3. **IMPORTANT: To facilitate grading, do invite the following accounts to your organisation as well.**
+      1. hanskw-weston
+      2. Aojd22
+      3. kartheegeyan
 3. Congratulations, you now have a Github organisation as a team, you can explore the features and settings available to you as a organisation.
    1. *One such pertinent feature is the member privileges settings.*